 Newcastle East consists mainly of Madadeni and Osizweni.
 Newcastle West consists of the CBD and western suburbs.
 Steildrift is in the Buffalo Flats area of Amajuba District Municipality.
 Others consist of Ekuseni, Alcockspruit, Waterval, Ngagane village and Kilbarchan village.
 The Steildrift pipeline is fed from the same reservoirs as Newcastle East (Braakfontein).
 These reservoirs are controlled by Newcastle Municipality (and not uThukela Water).
 This arrangement has presented operational problems especially during periods of low flow and high demand.
 It is difficult for Newcastle to release water to Buffalo flats (which is Amajuba DM) when they cannot meet their own demand in Madadeni and Osizweni.
-It was therefore proposed to construct a reservoir dedicated to the Buffalo Flats area and this project is currently in progress.
+It was therefore proposed to construct a reservoir dedicated to the Buffalo Flats area and this project is currently in progress (scheduled to be completed by February 2023).

 The demand placed on the Ngagane WTP, over the past few years, is presented in Figure 14.47.
-The plant has operated at a peak demand of 120 $M\ell/d$ in the past although the current average WTP production is approximately 101 $M\ell/d$ ay as indicated in Figure 14.48.
+The plant has operated at a peak demand of 120 M l /d in the past although the current average WTP production is approximately 105 M l /day (over the past calender year) as indicated in Figure 14.48.
+As at February 2022, the plant is currently producing 112 M l /d.
 There is a need for urgent revenue enhancement projects to be implemented and this would improve the affordability and efficiency of the scheme.
 Newcastle has taken steps in this regard and much of the WSIG funding is committed to WCWDM projects as evidenced in Table 14.66.
-During the 2018/2019 financial year the plant operated at an average daily supply volume of 87.14 $M\ell/d$.
-During the 2019/2020 financial year the plant operated at an average daily supply volume of 87.29 $M\ell/d$.
+During the 2018/2019 financial year the plant operated at an average daily supply volume of 87.14 M l /d.
+During the 2020/2021 financial year the plant operated at an average daily supply volume of 101M l /d.
+During the 2021/2022 financial year the plant operated at an average daily supply volume of 109M l /d.

-Figure 14.47 Water Demand of Ngagane WTP till 2020 (uThukela Water 2021)
+Figure 14.47 Water Demand of Ngagane WTP till 2022 (uThukela Water 2023)

-Raw water supply: A recent study indicated that the yield of the Ntshingwayo dam is not sufficient to supply the 2035 demand and hence there is a need to investigate an alternative raw water source.
+Raw water supply: A recent study indicated that the yield of the Ntshingwayo dam is not sufficient to supply the 2035 demand and hence there is a need to investigate an alternative raw water source/s.
 This is discussed in detail in the Section 14.5 below (Recommendations).
 The two raw water pipelines are more than 50 years old and leaks are present inside the valve chambers at the scour and air valve pipe sections.
 The options for refurbishing or replacing these raw water pipelines are discussed in detail in the Section 14.5 below (Recommendations).

 Potable Water Pipelines: The AC Pipeline to Braakfontein is constantly failing and a replacement and an upgrade is urgently needed to cater for future demands and consistent supply.
 The same applies to the AC pipeline to Hilldrop.
-Severe water losses are being experienced along the steel pipe to Hilldrop and cathodic protection must be conducted on this pipeline as a matter of urgency (uThukela Water lack funding in this regard, due to the non-payment of customers).
+Severe water losses are being experienced along the steel pipe to

+Hilldrop and cathodic protection must be conducted on this pipeline as a matter of urgency (uThukela Water lack funding in this regard, due to the non-payment of customers).

-Figure 14.48 Output of Ngagane WTP in 2019/2020 FY (uThukela Water 2021)
+Figure 14.48 Output of Ngagane WTP in 2021/2022 FY (uThukela Water 2023)

-In terms of the status quo and limitations of the Ntshingwayo (Ngagane/Newcastle) System, there have been good rainfall events in 2019 and 2020 and these have assisted in maintaining a healthy dam level throughout (Figure 14.49).
+In terms of the status quo and limitations of the Ntshingwayo (Ngagane/Newcastle) System, there have been good rainfall events in 2019, 2020, 2021 and 2022, and these have assisted in maintaining a healthy dam level throughout (Figure 14.49).
 The dam has proven to be resilient over the past few years and abstractions have been well managed by uThukela Water.
 Gazetted water restrictions imposed by DWS were lifted in 2019.
 In regards to reducing the limitations of the Ngagane system, the following two projects were completed in 2019: